stevob14/passivecash/index.md

 ### Dividends

 Dividends are a great way to earn passive cash.
 A dividend is the distribution of a part of a company's earnings that is paid to its shareholders.
 Dividends are typically paid monthly, quarterly, or annually.
-Remember to take into consideration compounding.
+Remember to take into consideration DRIP(dividend reinvestment).
 Monthly dividends compound quicker, and therefore, your shares accumulate at a faster rate if you were to reinvest the dividends.
+You can see for yourself using a [DRIP returns calcualator](https://www.dividendchannel.com/drip-returns-calculator/).

 Please be **cautious** when looking at the dividend yield.
 Generally, the higher the yield, the more risky it may be for you as a shareholder.
 Stocks that have a dividend yield greater than 10% can be seen as risky investments.
 Here is a list of [high dividend stocks by yield](https://www.dividend.com/dividend-stocks/high-dividend-yield-stocks/#tm=3-high-yield-stocks&r=Webpage%231281&f_35=true&f_9_min=2&f_9_max=100).